tom-h/Corpus-Cleaning/PITCHME.md

 ### Types and Tiers

-- Types describes the nature of the data being captured
+- Types describe the nature of the data being captured
 - Tiers are instantiations of those types

 ---

 ## Types

-"transcription", "translation", "morphs", "words", "commentary", "custom coding"
+"phonemic transcription", "english translation", "morphs", "commentary", "reported speech", "left hand shape"

+---

+## Types

 *ideally, a type should describe the nature of the data, so that a user can interpret it*

+---

+## Types

 "default", "default-lt", "tx", "ft", "symbolic subdivision", "included in"

 ---

-# Types > Stereotypes
+## Types > Stereotypes

-- describes the relationship between a parent tier
+- describes the relationship between a tier and its parent
 - code time-based or abstract relations between tiers

 ---

 #### Types > Stereotypes > Time-based

-### "no stereotype"
+### "none"
 ### Included-in
 ### Time-subdivision